The University of Texas at Austin

 - Two hard copies of their book synopsis (one or two paragraphs) plus Word version,

-- Book cover scan in PDF or JPG format, in color (unless the original art is B&W), 300 dpi or higher resolution,
+- Book cover scan in PDF or JPG format, in color (unless the original art is B&W); file size: 500KB or larger,

-- Author’s headshot photograph in PDF or JPG format (300 dpi or higher resolution, 2"x3" or larger in size).
+- Author’s headshot photograph in PDF or JPG format (file size: 8KB or larger, or 2"x3" or larger in size).

-Nomination packets should be delivered to the Office of the Vice President for Research (FAC 426, Mail Code: G1400) on or before 5 p.m. on Friday, Jan.
-18, 2013.
-Electronic documents should be submitted via e-mail to email@example.com with the subject header "Hamilton Book Award."
+Nomination packets should be delivered to the Office of the Vice President for Research (FAC 426, Mail Code: G1400) on or before 5 p.m. on Tuesday, Jan.
+7, 2014.
+If submitting electronically, e-mail to email@example.com with the subject header "Hamilton Book Award."

 Authors must indicate whether or not their publication is a textbook.
 Supporting documents submitted may include copies of pre-publication reviews, any published book reviews and awards received.
 No updates or additional materials will be accepted after the deadline.